Keeping Your Aid

 A student regains eligibility the day after the period of ineligibility ends or when he/she successfully completes a qualified drug rehabilitation program that includes passing two unannounced drug tests given by such a program.
 Further drug convictions will again make him/her ineligible.

-Students denied eligibility for an indefinite period can regain it, either after successfully completing a rehabilitation program (as described below, which includes passing two unannounced drug tests from such a program) or if a conviction is reversed, set aside or removed from a student's record so that fewer than two convictions for sale or three convictions for possession remain on the record.
+Students denied eligibility for an indefinite period can regain eligibility, either after successfully completing a rehabilitation program (as described below, which includes passing two unannounced drug tests from such a program) or if a conviction is reversed, set aside or removed from a student's record so that fewer than two convictions for sale or three convictions for possession remain on the record.
 In such cases, the nature and dates of the remaining convictions will determine when the student regains eligibility.
 It is the student's responsibility to certify with the financial aid office that he/she has successfully completed the rehabilitation program.

 Standards for a Qualified Drug Rehabilitation Program